Supermassive black hole: History of research

 The story of how supermassive black holes were found began with the investigation by Maarten Schmidt of the radio source 3C 273 in 1963.
 Initially this was thought to be a star, but the spectrum proved puzzling.
-It was determined to be hydrogen emission lines that had been red shifted, indicating the object was moving away from the Earth.
+It was determined to be hydrogen emission lines that had been redshifted, indicating the object was moving away from the Earth.
 Hubble's law showed that the object was located several billion light-years away, and thus must be emitting the energy equivalent of hundreds of galaxies.
 The rate of light variations of the source dubbed a quasi-stellar object, or quasar, suggested the emitting region had a diameter of one parsec or less.
 Four such sources had been identified by 1964.

-In 1963, Fred Hoyle and W. A. Fowler proposed the existence of hydrogen burning supermassive stars (SMS) as an explanation for the compact dimensions and high energy output of quasars.
+In 1963, Fred Hoyle and W. A. Fowler proposed the existence of hydrogen-burning supermassive stars (SMS) as an explanation for the compact dimensions and high energy output of quasars.
 These would have a mass of about ×10^5–.
 However, Richard Feynman noted stars above a certain critical mass are dynamically unstable and would collapse into a black hole, at least if they were non-rotating.
 Fowler then proposed that these supermassive stars would undergo a series of collapse and explosion oscillations, thereby explaining the energy output pattern.
 Appenzeller and Fricke (1972) built models of this behavior, but found that the resulting star would still undergo collapse, concluding that a non-rotating 0.75×10^6 solar mass SMS "cannot escape collapse to a black hole by burning its hydrogen through the CNO cycle".